Posted on

 Cleveland Clinic Laboratories offers several respiratory testing services to healthcare organizations & providers.

-The SARS-CoV-2 assay is available for the qualitative detection of the COVID-19 virus in respiratory specimens from individuals with the appropriate signs, symptoms, and epidemiologic exposure.
+SARS-CoV-2 (COVID-19), influenza A/B, and respiratory syncytial virus (RSV) testing is available for the qualitative detection of these viruses in respiratory specimens from individuals with appropriate signs, symptoms, and risk factors.

 Test Name